Key responsibilities of liquor licensees

 You can download a pdf of the late night sign, or order one from CBS.

-General codes of practice
+General and late night codes of practice

 Renew your licence